SoftwareHeritage/swh-docs/docs/sysadm/mirror-operations/docker.rst

 Several preparation steps will depend on this name.

-We also use `docker-compose <https://github.com/docker/compose>`_ to merge compose files, so make sure it is available on your system.

-You also need to clone the git repository:
+First, you need to clone the git repository:

   https://gitlab.softwareheritage.org/swh/infra/swh-mirror.git